KASHAFFATIMA956/AI-based-silent-tracker-for-chronic-person/README.md

-# RozNoor
+# AI based silent tracker for chronic person

-RozNoor is a remote patient-monitoring system for post-discharge heart-failure and post-surgical patients.
+AI based silent tracker for chronic person is a remote patient-monitoring system for post-discharge heart-failure and post-surgical patients.
 Patients log daily check-ins (voice or quick-tap) from a mobile app; a deterministic rule engine — optionally supported by an AI interpretation layer — turns each entry into a Green/Yellow/Orange/Red risk